-- (1) Assumes initial fundraising level of \$250,000 before start of school year. \$200,000 has already been raised this year (of which \$50,000 can already be allocated to first year of operations). - (2) Per-pupil allocation paid out in October and March - (3) Given historical issues with receipt of sub-grants, conservative estimate of being able to receive funds by end of year - (4) Title I and Housing funds, if obtained (5) Fundraising will be on-going for year.
+(1) Assumes initial fundraising level of \$250,000 before start of school year \$200,000 has already been raised this year (of which \$50,000 can already be allocated to first year of operations).
+(2) Per-pupil allocation paid out in October and March

+(3) Given historical issues with receipt of sub-grants. conservative estimate of being able to receive funds by end of year

+(4) Title I and Housing funds, if obtained (5) Fundraising will be on-going for year.
 Initial funds will be available for Year 1 costs.
 End-of-year funds raised will be allocated to Year 2 costs.
-(6) Corporations will be asked to make pledges at beginning of each semester of the school year (September, January) (7) Donation of clothing and materials for residential living (8) Fees of \$25 assessed on a monthly basis for transportation and residential costs.
+(6) Corporations will be asked to make pledges at beginning of each semester of the school year (September, January) (7) Donation of clothing and materials for residential tiving (8) Fees of \$25 assessed on a monthly basis for transportation and residential costs.
 NOT ASSESSED IF COST PROHIBITIVE (9) Personnel will be paid on a 12-month basis (head of school, teachers)

-- (10) Textbook and equipment costs are assumed to be up-front.
+(10) Textbook and equipment costs are assumed to be up-front.
 All other supplies and materials are allocated over the 10-month span of the school year (11) Leasing of building assumed to be on a monthly basis: rent due at beginning of each month.
-Total financing for initial building assumed to be on a monthly basis: rent due at beginning of each month.
-Total financing for initial building assumed to be on a monthly basis: rent due at beginning of each month. - (12) Majority of expenses will be at start of school year, with some constant costs for supplies.
-Small spike will also occur at beginning of second semester (13) insurance cost is paid out a six-month basis.
+Total financing for initial building allocated within academic costs(incl.
+Maintenance)

+(12) Majority of expenses will be at start of school year, with some constant costs for supplies.
+Small spike will also occur at beginning of second semester (13) Insurance cost is paid out a six-month basis.
 Premiums will be paid in the first and seventh month of the school year.
-Half of charter administration fee is also paid on a six-month basis.
-Premiums will be paid in the first and seventh month 1; another \$10K for the vans in Month 6; and the rest of the transportation cost is allocated over the span of the other school- - (13b) Publicity material is allocated for every two months (\$1,000 each) - (15) Financing of new site of building only begins in Year 3 - (16) Costs assumed to be allocated over the 10-month span of the school year.
-Clothing bought in beginning of each semester
+Half of charter administration fee is also paid on a six-month basis (13a) Transportation are allocated in the following manner. \$20K to obtain the vans in Month 1; another \$10K for the vans in Month 6; and the rest of the transportation cost is allocated over the span of the other school-(13b) Publicity material is allocated for every two months (\$1,000 each)